LANGUID POWWOWS (a diskurso art magazine interview with artists series)

 Now, there is a version of the mythology that says Bacchus asked Theseus to leave Ariadne so that he, Bacchus, could have Ariadne for himself.
 Bacchus being a Donald Trump of sorts and Theseus being the rest of the US Republican Party, Theseus obeyed.
 And thus Ariadne became Bacchus' girl, whom he gifted with the entire sky, crowning her there with the Northern Crown.

 Now, . . .
 Pope Innocent X sort of has a similar story, as per rumors.
-Wherein, after his brother died, his late brother's wife moved, supposedly, into the Pope's chambers and from then had tremendous influence on his policies.
+Wherein, after his brother died, his late brother's wife moved, supposedly, into the Pope's chambers and from then had a tremendous influence on the Pope's policies.

 (The two laugh together)